segmentio/analytics.js-core/README.md

 }
 ```

-## Using as an standalone `npm` package
+## Using as a standalone `npm` package
-We recommend using the CDN version of `analytics.js` as it offers all the project and workspace specific settings, enabled integrations, and middlewares.
-But if you prefer to use `analytics.js-core` as an standalone module using your own bundling workflow, you can do the following:
+We recommend using the CDN version of `analytics.js` as it offers all the project and workspace specific settings, enabled integrations, and middleware.
+But if you prefer to use `analytics.js-core` as a standalone npm package using your own tooling & workflow, you can do the following:

 1- Install the dependencies
 ```